Expelled Progress Singapore Party member apologises to Singapore People's Party chairman Jose Raymond over allegations of foreign funding

 He was expelled on May 1 after admitting to PSP secretary-general Tan Cheng Bock that he was behind the video.

-A letter of demand was served on Mr Teo on Sunday (May 3) by Mr Raymond's lawyer, seeking an apology and damages.
+A letter of demand seeking an apology and damages was served on Mr Teo on Sunday (May 3) by Mr Raymond's lawyer.

 "I unreservedly apologise to Mr Jose Raymond for the distress and embarrassment caused to him by these false allegations.
 I undertake not to make any further allegations to the same or similar effect."